 The clinical manifestations of COVID-19 disease most often include cough, headache, and myalgias.
 Other commonly reported symptoms include diarrhea, shortness of breath, nausea, vomiting, loss of sense of taste or smell, runny nose, fatigue, chills, confusion, and chest pain or pressure.
 Various dermatologic, rheumatologic, and ophthalmologic symptoms have also been reported with COVID-19 disease.
 Additionally, some individuals are asymptomatic and never develop any outward symptoms of COVID-191.

-Most cases of COVID-19 occur within four to five days following exposure, with an average incubation period of fourteen days after exposure.
+Most cases of COVID-19 occur within four to five days following exposure, with an outlying incubation period of fourteen days after exposure.
 Symptoms generally progress over the course of a week.
 Shortness of breath develops around five to seven days following symptom onset and hospital admission occurs after a median of seven days2.
 There are many potential severe complications of COVID-19 disease, including respiratory failure in the form of acute respiratory distress syndrome (ARDS), deep vein thrombosis (DVT) and pulmonary embolism (PE), encephalopathy, cardiac arrhythmias, myocardial injury, heart failure, shock, and systemic inflammatory response3.

 Recovery from COVID-19 follows a variable course.
 Many individuals with mild infection recover within two weeks, while those with severe disease can face recoveries that span months.
 Some individuals can experience lingering symptoms that can lead to a diagnosis of Post-acute Sequelae of SARS-CoV-2 Infection (PASC).